aptech/docs/docs/CR-denToZero.rst

     :param x:
     :type x: A matrix or an N-dimensional array

-    :returns: y (*TODO*), A matrix or an N-dimensional array with the same orders as the input.
+    :returns: y (*matrix or an N-dimensional array*) with the same orders as the input.
 Every denormal in the input will be converted to 0 in the output.

 Examples
 ----------------